vishnudxb/clickhouse-db-cluster/README.md

 # clickhouse-db-cluster github action

-A github action to run clickhouse db cluster 2 shards / 2 replica with ZooKeeper.
+A github action to run clickhouse db with 2 shards / 2 replica with ZooKeeper.

 To setup a local cluster for development purposes, please run the following: